Generalized Calabi correspondence and complete spacelike surfaces: Complete spacelike surfaces

-\begin{proof} It follows from the fact that distinguishing spacetimes with a complete timelike Killing vector field admit a Riemannian submersion structure whose fibers are the integral curves of the Killing vector field, and having complete spacelike surfaces~\cite{JS08}. \end{proof}
+\begin{proof} Distinguishing spacetimes with a complete timelike Killing vector field admit a Riemannian submersion structure whose fibers are the integral curves of the Killing vector field, and they also admit complete spacelike surfaces~\cite{JS08}.
+Hence the corollary follows from Theorem~\ref{NON}. \end{proof}

-\textbf{Acknowledgement.} This work was initiated while H. L. was visiting the Department of Geometry and Topology at the University of Granada during the 2011-2012 academic year.
-He would like to thank that institution and his mentor J. P\'{e}rez for its warm hospitality and for providing an excellent working environment.
-Part of this work was presented by J. M. M. at the geometry seminar in the Institute of Mathematics of Jussieu, Paris on 19th.
-Nov.
-2012.
-We would also like to thank M. S\'{a}nchez and M. A. Javaloyes for useful comments.
-H. L.'s work was supported by the National Research Foundation of Korea Grant funded by the Korean Government (Ministry of Education, Science and Technology) [NRF-2011-357-C00007].
-J. M. M.'s work was supported by the MCyT-Feder research project MTM2011-22547 and the Junta de Andaluc\'{i}a Grant P09-FQM-5088.
+\textbf{Acknowledgement.} This work was initiated while the first author was visiting the University of Granada during the 2011-2012 academic year.
+He would like to thank the department of Geometry and Topology and his mentor Joaqu\'{i}n P\'{e}rez for their warm hospitality and for providing an excellent working environment.
+The authors would like to thank Miguel S\'{a}nchez and Miguel \'{A}ngel Javaloyes for their useful comments, as well as the anonymous referees for their extremely meticulous reports.
+The first author was supported by the National Research Foundation of Korea Grant funded by the Korean Government (Ministry of Education, Science and Technology) [NRF-2011-357-C00007].
+The second author was supported by the Spanish MCyT-Feder Research Project MTM2014-52368-P, and by the EPSRC Grant No.~EP/M024512/1.